R4F42/Calculator/README.md

 A Windows Form app calculator I made using c#.

-I decided I wanted to make something I'll use a lot.
+I decided that I wanted to make something that I would use a lot.